HomesteadFramework/cookiecutter/{{cookiecutter.app_name}}/README.md

 # Architecture

-As well as being opinionated, {{framework_name}} is also designed around the idea that each feature should be self-contained and have an easy to use api.
+As well as being opinionated, Wrangler is also designed around the idea that each feature should be self-contained and have an easy to use api.

-The following folder structure is used and is the recommended structure for {{framework_name}} projects.
+The following folder structure is used and is the recommended structure for Wrangler projects.
 This is the structure that cli commands will be expecting the files to be in.

 **Modules**